The Change Arc Impact Model

 If only it were that simple.

 There is vision and leadership.
 Can people see the bigger picture?
 Is there a sense of purpose behind the work?
-Do the people leading it have the drive, judgement and self-awareness to carry others with them?
+Do the people leading it have the judgement and self-awareness to carry others with them?

 There is creativity.
-Can people think beyond the obvious, challenge tired assumptions and find new ways forward when the easy answers are not enough?
+Can people think beyond the obvious, challenge tired assumptions and find ways forward when the easy answers are not enough?

 There is knowledge and experience.
 Do the people involved understand the territory well enough?
 Are they learning, developing and drawing on the right insight at the right moments?